 MANDATORY.

-Editor’s note – subject to review feedback, the changes to CPP#010 and introduction of CPP#015 to be introduced at ALs 3 & 4

-and the corresponding practices it applies in their management.
+Document and apply both the Credential Policy against which it issues credentials and the corresponding Credential Practicesit applies in their management.
 At a minimum, the Credential Policy and Practice Statement must specify:

 if applicable, any OIDs related to the Practice and Policy Statement;